scred47/pleezer/README.md

     pleezer -d "||44100"        # The first device to support 44100 Hz
     ```

+    **Notes:**
-    **Note:** Deezer streams audio at 44100 Hz exclusively.
+    - Deezer streams audio at 44100 Hz exclusively.
 Sampling rates other than
       44100 Hz are not recommended and provided for compatibility only.
       Resampling is done using linear interpolation.
+    - 32-bit sample formats (i32/f32) are recommended when using volume control
+      or normalization, as they preserve more precision in the audio output.

 - `--normalize-volume`: Enable volume normalization to maintain consistent volume levels across tracks.
 Example:
     ```bash